 Brick Calculator

 Free brick calculator.
-Enter wall dimensions to get exact brick count, mortar bags, sand, weight, and cost.
-Supports 8 brick sizes, openings, waste factor, and imperial/metric units.
+Enter wall dimensions to get brick count, mortar, sand, weight, and cost.
+Supports 8 brick sizes with waste factor and openings.

 Half Brick (4")